awsdocs/aws-secrets-manager-docs/doc_source/auth-and-access_examples.md

   You can grant permissions to an application that retrieves a secret from Secrets Manager\.
 For example, an application running on an Amazon EC2 instance might need access to a database\.
 You can create an IAM role attached to the EC2 instance profile and then use a permissions policy to grant the role access to the secret\.

   You can also grant permissions to users authenticated by an identity system other than IAM\.
 For example, you can associate IAM roles to mobile app users who sign in with Amazon Cognito\.
 The role grants the app temporary credentials with the permissions in the role permission policy\.
 Then you can use a permissions policy to grant the role access to the secret\.

+  [AWS service principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_principal.html#principal-services) are not typically used as principals in a policy attached to a secret, but some AWS services require it\.
+When the principal is a service principal, we recommend that you use the [aws:SourceArn](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourcearn) and [aws:SourceAccount](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-sourceaccount) global condition keys\.
+See [Example: Service principal](#auth-and-access_service)\.
 + `Action`: what they can do\.
 See [Secrets Manager actions](reference_iam-permissions.md#reference_iam-permissions_actions)\.
 + `Resource`: which secrets they can access\.
 See [Secrets Manager resources](reference_iam-permissions.md#iam-resources)\.